QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 2 **Simulation Length** : The length of the timeseries in [s].

 3 **Master Simulation** : The path to a simulation definition template.
 A relative path based on the spreadsheet location can be used.
 This needs to be a *Simulation Definition ASCII File* with all associated files (.trb, plr, .bla, etc.).
-In this template all fixed varuiables that are not defined in one of the spreadsheet columns can be set.
+In this template all fixed variables that are not defined in one of the spreadsheet columns can be set.

 4 **Events** : The (absolute or relative) path to an event definition file.
 If no event should be simulation insert the word *none*.